Rebekah Mercer: Early life and education

-Political activities
+Political involvement

-Mercer first became widely known in conservative circles in 2012 after Mitt Romney's defeat in the presidential election.
-She spoke to a group of wealthy conservative donors at New York's University Club about what the GOP had done wrong in canvassing and technology operations during the election cycle.
+Mercer first became engaged in conservative politics in 2012 after Mitt Romney's defeat in the 2012 presidential election.
+She spoke to a group of wealthy conservative donors at the University Club of New York about what the Republican Party had done wrong in canvassing and technology operations during the election.

-Mercer helped start Reclaim New York with Steve Bannon in 2013.
+The following year, in 2013, Mercer helped start Reclaim New York with Steve Bannon.
 The organization trains citizens to watch their government closely, and uses freedom of information laws to force the New York government to disclose public spending.

-Mercer joined the board of the Heritage Foundation in 2014 as a trustee.
+In 2014, Mercer joined The Heritage Foundation's board of trustees.

-A September 2016 Politico headline called her "the most powerful woman in GOP politics."
-She has been more aligned with the anti-establishment part of the GOP than most other big Republican donors.
+In September 2016, Politico called her "the most powerful woman in GOP politics."
+She has been more aligned with the anti-establishment part of the Republican Party than most big Republican donors.
 Newsmax Media owner Christopher Ruddy called her the "First Lady of the Alt-Right".

-Mercer supported Mitt Romney in 2012 and Ted Cruz for the 2016 presidential election.
-After Trump won the GOP nomination, she and her father switched their support to him.
-Mercer supported Jeff Sessions for Secretary of State over Mitt Romney.
+Mercer supported Mitt Romney in the 2012 Republican Party presidential primaries.

 2016 presidential election

-Mercer, along with her father, contributed $25 million to the 2016 presidential election.

-During the 2016 U.S. presidential primaries, Mercer led Keep the Promise I, a Super PAC (political action committee) which was the largest outside benefactor of Ted Cruz.
+In 2016, Mercer supported Ted Cruz in the 2016 Republican Party presidential primaries.
+She led Keep the Promise I, a Super PAC, which was the largest source of financial support in support of Cruz's campaign.

+After Donald Trump secured the Republican nomination, however, she and her father switched their support to Trump.
+Mercer supported Jeff Sessions for U.S. Attorney General and against Mitt Romney, who Trump was considering for U.S. Secretary of State.

+Mercer and her father contributed $25 million during the 2016 presidential election.

-In June 2016 after Trump won the primary, Mercer created the Defeat Crooked Hillary PAC, and ran the daily operations.
-The PAC was incorporated with the name Make America Number 1 at the Federal Election Commission and supported Donald Trump in the general election including making anti-Clinton ads.
+In June 2016, Mercer created the Defeat Crooked Hillary PAC, and ran the organization's daily operations.
+The PAC was incorporated with the Federal Election Commission as Make America Number 1 and supported Trump in the general election, including making anti-Hillary Clinton advertisements.

-During the 2016 U.S. presidential election, Mercer proposed creating a searchable database for Hillary Clinton's e-mails in the public domain and then forwarded this suggestion to several people, including Cambridge Analytica CEO Alexander Nix, who e-mailed a request to Julian Assange for Clinton's emails.
-Assange responded to the report by saying he denied Nix's request.
+During the 2016 presidential election, Mercer proposed creating a searchable database for Hillary Clinton's e-mails in the public domain and then forwarded this suggestion to several people, including Alexander Nix the CEO of Cambridge Analytica, who e-mailed the request to Julian Assange.
+Assange denied Nix's request.
 Mercer worked with Steve Bannon to create the film Clinton Cash.
 She has consulted extensively with former Democratic strategist and pollster Patrick Caddell on campaigns.

-The Mercers stood behind Trump after the famous Access Hollywood tape was leaked in late 2016, dismissing Trump's claim of grabbing women's genitals against their will as "locker room braggadocio."
+The Mercers stood behind Trump following release of the Access Hollywood tape in late 2016, dismissing Trump's claim of grabbing women's genitals against their will as "locker room braggadocio."